 You want to get the scuba diving certification and have started the research to see what is involved to complete the scuba diving open water certification.
 And after your research, you will find that there are 2 main certification bodies called PADI and SSI.I was left asking the same question when I was trying to join a scuba diving club, that was SSI only but I only knew of PADI.
 I was left trying to compare PADI vs SSI and wondering what the difference was.And now you are wondering what are the differences between the PADI and SSI certification bodies and which one is the best to get certified with.
 Let us compare the PADI vs SSI certifications.

 The diving certification gives a diver a level of competence in terms of being able to dive safely and training to be able to handle a variety of possible situations.
 The diver certification is issued by agencies or organizations such as PADI and SSI which provide and manage the diving train material.Once the diver completes their training, the diver is registered as a certified diver with the relevant diving organization in which the training, assessment, and certification were completed.
 Ensuring the high standards for the certification they issue.The 2 main diving certification bodies are.

 PADI has over 27 million PADI divers worldwide making them the world’s largest scuba training agency.
 PADI training tries a progressive training approach.
 That slowly introduces the skills needed, the safety diving skills as well as the environmental knowledge to student divers in stages.Also, PADI is in over 183 countries with over 6,600 International locations from dive centers to resorts around the world.
 And their training materials are printed in more than 26 languages.

 SSI has been around for more than 45 years, providing training for scuba divers and dive instructors with dive centers and resorts around the world.Also, SSI is in more than 110 countries with over 2,800 International locations.
 And their training materials are printed in more than 30 languages.

 Thankfully, most if not all dive shop operators provide courses to get the training required to get the diving cert.
 There are other scuba diving certification bodies such as.

 Both the PADI or SSI Open Water Certifications are very similar if not the same in the way you will learn and the structure of the learning plan is pretty much the same.There are 3 main sections to the Open Water certification which are as follows.

-This is where the biggest difference between PADI or SSI is.
-Both PADI or SSI provide online training or you can do it in a classroom that can take a full day to complete.
+This is where the biggest difference between PADI and SSI is.
+Both PADI and SSI provide online training or you can do it in a classroom that can take a full day to complete.
 The first difference is that the PADI will cost you around $140 to study online, the latest prices can be found here.And, the SSI online theory is free, here is the link to SSI online free courses.
 Doing it online with SSI will not only save you a full day but some money.If you going to do the diving theory, in a classroom environment at the dive center the costs will work out pretty much the same.

 This is where you practice the necessary skills to be a certified scuba diver from removing your diving masks underwater to practicing the basic safety skills you need.
-This is done either in shallow water in the ocean or in a swimming pool under the supervising of the diving Instructor.And this is where the scuba diving instructor will demonstrate each skill to you, and you try and do that skill.
+This is done either in shallow water in the ocean or in a swimming pool under the supervision of the diving Instructor.And this is where the scuba diving instructor will demonstrate each skill to you, and you try and do that skill.
 You progress through each skill one by one, these can be completed in one go but depends on time.With PADI and SSI, the set of skills to work through and that needed to be completed are similar between the two diving bodies.
 This part is more about the instructor and how good the scuba diving instructor is than PADI and SSI.

 This is the hardest part in my opinion.
 Again there is very little difference between PADI and SSI.
 You will need to complete 4 dives over 2 days with a maximum depth of 18 meters.